pujasodha/stocktwits-tweets/README.md

 1. clone this repo
 2. "yarn install"
-3. "cd yarn install"
+3. "cd client && yarn install"
 4. "npm run dev"

-The first two will install any packages needed, whereas the last command will the applicaton on "localhost:3000"
+The second two will install any packages needed in either the root folder or the , whereas the last command will the applicaton on "localhost:3000"